 It turns out there’s a reason food tastes so good.
 You’re supposed to enjoy it—slow down and savor it, not just get it to your stomach as quickly as possible.
 Chewing your food thoroughly is actually the first step in the complex process of digestion, and if you glaze over it, just chewing the minimum amount of times necessary to get the food down your esophagus, you’re actually compromising this process.
 And it’s a mistake many people make.

 If you try to imagine swallowing a whole piece of pizza, it’s easy to see why chewing is necessary.
 But besides breaking up your food into manageable chunks, there’s another good reason to put in the effort and chew.
 The saliva that coats your food as you chew actually contains digestive enzymes that begin to digest your food before you even swallow it.
 The enzymes alpha-amylase and lingual lipase begin digesting carbohydrates and fats, reducing the amount of work for which the stomach will be responsible.
 And it isn’t just a nice gesture.
-If food fragments are swallowed un-chewed, not only do nutrients remain locked in the fragments, but these fragments create an environment in the colon that is conducive to digestive distress—bacterial overgrowth, gas, and bloating.
+If food fragments are swallowed un-chewed, not only do nutrients remain locked in the fragments, but these fragments create an environment in the colon that is conducive to digestive distress—bacterial overgrowth, gas and bloating.

-For food particles to even leave your stomach though, the “gates” of the stomach, the pyloric sphincter, must open.
+For food particles to even leave your stomach though, the "gates" of the stomach, the pyloric sphincter, must open.
 Conveniently, chewing also aids in this process, signaling this event.
 And speaking of signals, just seeing your food causes your brain to send signals to the pancreas and stomach to secrete digestive acids and enzymes that are essential to digestion.
 And the longer your food has contact with your taste and smell receptors—the longer you chew each bite—the stronger these signals become.
-Strong signals mean more digestive molecules, less indigestion, less acid reflux, and superior nutrient absorption.
+Strong signals mean more digestive molecules, less indigestion, less acid reflux and superior nutrient absorption.

 Chewing your food thoroughly and eating your meals more slowly has another benefit.
 It might shrink your waistline—and not just because you’ll have less bloating and indigestion.
 Eating more slowly gives your body a chance to tell your mind that it’s full, so that you stop eating before you go overboard.
-In a preliminary study presented at the North American Association for the Study of Obesity’s Annual Scientific Meeting in 2004, study subjects ate less when they were instructed to eat more slowly.

 Here are some practical tips for chewing more thoroughly and eating more slowly: